-Five clinical studies were conducted in Europe and the USA evaluating the immunogenicity of Prevenar 13 in different age groups ranging from 18-95 years of age.
-Clinical studies with Prevenar 13 currently provide immunogenicity data in adults aged 18 years and older, including adults aged 65 and older previously vaccinated with one or more doses of 23vPPV, 5 years prior to enrolment.
+Five clinical studies were conducted in Europe and the USA evaluating the immunogenicity of Prevenar 13 in different age groups ranging from 50-95 years of age.
+Clinical studies with Prevenar 13 currently provide immunogenicity data in adults aged 50 years and older, including adults aged 65 and older previously vaccinated with one or more doses of 23vPPV, 5 years prior to enrolment.
 Each study included healthy adults and immunocompetent adults with stable underlying conditions known to predispose individuals to pneumococcal infection (i.e., chronic cardiovascular disease, chronic pulmonary disease, renal disorders and diabetes mellitus, chronic liver disease including alcoholic liver disease, and alcoholism).

-Immunogenicity and safety of Prevenar 13 has been demonstrated in adults aged 18 years and older including those previously vaccinated with a pneumococcal polysaccharide vaccine.
+Immunogenicity and safety of Prevenar 13 has been demonstrated in adults aged 50 years and older including those previously vaccinated with a pneumococcal polysaccharide vaccine.

-Adults not previously vaccinated with 23-valent pneumococcal polysaccharide vaccine

-In a head-to-head, comparative trial conducted in adults aged 60-64 years, subjects received a single dose of either Prevenar 13 or 23vPPV.
-In the same study another group of adults aged 50-59 years and another group of adults aged 18-49 years received a single dose of Prevenar 13.
+Adults not previously vaccinated with 23-valent pneumococcal polysaccharide vaccine In a head-to-head, comparative trial conducted in adults aged 60-64 years, subjects received a single dose of either Prevenar 13 or 23vPPV.
+In the same study another group of adults aged 50-59 years received a single dose of Prevenar 13.